omniV1/CST-321/Documentation/Topic4/memoryManagment.md

 - **Significance**: This abstraction models the core functionality of a memory management unit (MMU), offering a view of how virtual to physical address translation occurs within an operating system.

 #### 4. Virtual Address Input and Conversion
-- **Operation**: Users input a virtual memory address in hexadecimal format, which the program then evaluates for direct mapping or disk storage.
+- **Operation**: Users input a virtual memory address in hexadecimal format, which the program then checks for direct mapping or disk storage.
 - **Technical Approach**: The program checks whether the input address falls within the physical memory boundaries, directly mapping it if possible, or show it as "on disk".
-- **Significance**: This step emulates the MMU's crucial task of address translation, highlighting the dynamics between virtual and physical memory spaces and the handling of memory that exceeds physical storage capabilities.
+- **Significance**: This step emulates the MMU's crucial task of address translation, highlighting the use cases between virtual and physical memory spaces and the handling of memory that exceeds physical storage capabilities.
 ### 5. Validation with Different Addresses

 ![screenshot of output]()